Data, Vibration and Uncertainty Group

 Most of our research interests focus on the investigation of the dynamic performance of complex engineering systems, critical structures, and important functional components, when subjected to manufacturing variability, uncertainty, nonlinearity and sparse and limited information.
 Our aim is to support decision making on such systems at the design-stage and in operating conditions to avoid unexpected failures and/or performance issues.

-Our drive is to enabling solutions which are applicable in practice in a broad range of scientific fields and industries, including renewable energy, aerospace, automotive, construction and oil & gas.
+Our drive is enabling solutions which are applicable in practice in a broad range of scientific fields and industries, including renewable energy, aerospace, automotive, construction and oil & gas.
 Some specific examples include: engines, wind turbines, bridges, monitoring systems, frictional contacts.
 Moreover, we enjoy working in cross-disciplinary environments investigating broader applications.

 The Data, Vibration and Uncertainty Group currently includes members at the University of Cambridge, TU Delft, University of Sheffield, and University of Florence.
+The DVU group is part of the Dynamics and Vibration Research Group, and has strong ties with the Centre for Smart Infrastructure and Construction, and with the Centre for Climate Repair.

 The first DVU group laboratory was the Dynamics, Vibration and Uncertainty (DVU) Lab @ Oxford EngSci (2017-2021).
 Later small lab experiments were carried out in the Monitoring, Vibration and Uncertainty (MVU) Lab @ TU Delft (2020 - 2023).